JJ/hoborg/text/text.md

 And the public... filled with brothers, of my own race, of the other races that have been oppressed since they arrived here or since the paleface newcomers arrived.
+Even palefaces, because all races are one and the same in the People's Republic, ain't that?.
 Because my name is Fulgencio Rivera and  I was born and raised in California from a Guatemalan mother and a Mexican father.
 That was twenty and three years ago.